modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 It is a type error if a constant array size of `arrExp` does not match the corresponding size of the `constsize` expression.
 A flexible size of `arrExp` is asserted to be equal to the corresponding size of the `constsize` expression, and any error is typically not detected until runtime.

 The `constsize` expression has the same type as `arrExp`, except that the flexible array dimensions are replaced by the specified constant sizes.
+Note that this definition also applies to array dimensions with non-`Integer` upper bounds.
+For example, any `Boolean` array dimension in `arrExp` must be matched by 2 in the `constsize` expression.

 Example:
 ```